The Science Behind Brining Your Thanksgiving Turkey

 At many Thanksgiving tables, the annual roast turkey is just a vehicle for buttery mash and creamy gravy.
-But for those who prefer their bird be a main course that can stand on its own without accoutrements, brining is an essential prep step—despite the fact that they have to find enough room in their fridges to immerse a 20-pound animal in gallons of salt water for days on end.
+But for those who prefer their bird be a main course that can stand on its own without accoutrements, brining is an essential prep step—despite the fact that it requires finding enough room in the fridges to immerse a 20-pound animal in gallons of salt water for days on end.
 To legions of brining believers, the resulting moist bird is worth the trouble.

 How, exactly, does a salty soak yield juicy meat?
 And what about all the claims from a contingency of dry brine enthusiasts: Will merely rubbing your bird with salt give better results than a wet plunge?
 For a look at the science behind each process, we tracked down a couple of experts.